spaceh3ad/singularity-dao-task/doc/test/ContractManager.unit.md

-# ContractManager Tests
+# ContractManager Unit Tests

 This documentation covers the tests for the `ContractManager` smart contract.
-The tests are designed to verify the functionality and security of contract operations, including adding, updating, and removing contract descriptions, as well as handling permissions.
+The tests are designed to verify the functionality of contract operations, including adding, updating, and removing contract descriptions, as well as handling permissions.

 ## Test Setup